Lucaas27/catchTheCoin/README.md

 # Catch the coin - JavaScript game

 This project is a simple game using vanilla JavaScript.
-It consists of an avatar that can be moved around the screen and the goal is to catch a coin.
+It consists of an avatar that can be moved around the screen using the arrow keys in the keyboard.
+The goal is to catch a coin.
-There is a score to count how many times the coin was caught.
+There is a score to count how many times the coin has been caught.

 # Technologies used